Design Once, Deploy at Scale: Template-Driven ML Development for Large Model Ecosystems: Results

 \subsection{Offline Performance Improvement}

 Across four development cycles, SMT achieves an average NE improvement of 0.63\% at neutral serving capacity (Table~\ref{tab:offline_performance}).
-The Model Share (\%) metric indicates the percentage of studied models relative to the entire ranking and retrieval ecosystem, a growth driven by organic adoption.
+The Model Share (\%) metric indicates the percentage of studied models relative to the entire ranking and retrieval ecosystem.
 We observe that performance improvements accelerate over time as the templates mature; we hypothesize that later adopters inherit a richer baseline of performance because of the continuous accumulation of generalized ML techniques in the template.